Talk Isn't Always Cheap: Understanding Failure Modes in Multi-Agent Debate: Experimental Setup

-We provide examples of how the prompts for each task look for a random question below: \begin{itemize} \item \textbf{CommonSenseQA:} Can you answer the following question as accurately as possible?
-If a product doesn't last, what does it have a reputation of doing?: A) disintegrate, B) wear out, C) desolved, D) fall apart, E) dissipate Explain your answer by providing a bullet point summary of your reasoning, putting the answer in the form (X) at the end of your response. \item \textbf{MMLU:} Can you answer the following question as accurately as possible?
+\begin{itemize} \item \textbf{CommonSenseQA:} Can you answer the following question as accurately as possible?
+If a product doesn't last, what does it have a reputation of doing?: A) disintegrating, B) wearing out, C) dissolving, D) falling apart, E) dissipating Explain your answer by providing a bullet point summary of your reasoning, putting the answer in the form (X) at the end of your response. \item \textbf{MMLU:} Can you answer the following question as accurately as possible?
 What is the value of p in 24 = 2p?: A) p = 4, B) p = 8, C) p = 12, D) p = 24 Explain your answer by providing a bullet point summary of your reasoning, putting the answer in the form (X) at the end of your response. \item \textbf{GSM8K:} Can you solve the following math problem?
 Mark is trying to choose between two venues for a surprise party for his wife.
-The first venue charges a flat fee of \$200, regardless of how many guests attend.
-While the second charges, \$25 per person who attends.
+The first venue charges a flat fee of \$200, regardless of how many guests attend; the second charges \$25 per person who attends.
 However, the first venue does not include food, which Mark estimates will cost \$5 for each person who attends.
 At the second venue, food for each guest is already included in the price.
 How many guests are necessary for the two venues to be equal in cost?
 Provide a bullet point summary of your reasoning.
 Your final answer should be a single numerical number, in the form \boxed{answer}, at the end of your response. \end{itemize}